pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

     {%- include 'version-switcher.html' -%}
     {{ super() }}

-to insert a version switcher at the top of the left sidebar, while still keeping the default navigation below it.
+to insert a version switcher at the top of the primary sidebar, while still keeping the default navigation below it.
 See :doc:`sections` for more information.